-Competitive exams are designed to measure aptitude, mental stability, physical fitness, technical skills, and other aspects.
-These exams are conducted either orally, or online, or via pen-and-paper, or in a setup that requires the test taker to perform the exam with a particular set of skills.
-Thousands of exams are conducted in India every year; most of them easy to crack.
-That’s why this article provides details on the top 10 toughest exams in India.
+Competitive exams are designed and framed to measure aptitude, mental stability, technical skills, physical fitness, and other aspects.
+These exams are conducted either orally, online, or via pen-and-paper or in a setup that requires the test taker to perform the exam with a particular set of skills.
+Thousands of exams are conducted in India every year; most of them easy to crack, but few are considered the toughest.
+The article covers the details of the top 10 toughest exams in India.

 Top 10 Toughest Exams in India

 Although we move to higher levels of education, so do the exams see an increase in difficulty.
-The primary benefits of preparing for these competitive exams is to help students reaffirm their knowledge in the specific field.
-Most importantly, it allows the student to identify their strengths and weaknesses with regards to their professional skills.
+The primary benefit of preparing for these competitive exams is to help students reaffirm their knowledge in the specific field.
+Most importantly, it allows the student to identify their strengths and weaknesses regarding their professional skills.

-Hyperlinks the standardised competitive exam was first introduced in ancient China (which was labeled the ‘Imperial Examination’), Europe was introduced to it only during the late 19th century.
-This version was modeled after the Chinese mandarin examinations under the advocacy of British colonial administrators.
+Hyperlinks, the standardized competitive exam, was first introduced in ancient China (which was labelled the 'Imperial Examination'), Europe was introduced to it only during the late 19th century.
+This version was modelled after the Chinese mandarin examinations under the advocacy of British colonial administrators.
 The aim was to select candidates for specific government positions.
-Since then, exams have been revisioned, rebooted, and rewritten to better fit more modern requirements.
+Since then, exams have been revisioned, rebooted, and rewritten to fit more modern requirements better.

-As to the respective sections are provided so that you can learn about a specific exam in detail.
-Without further ado, here are the top 10 toughest exams in India.
+The respective sections are provided so that one can learn about a specific exam in detail.
+So, without further ado, here are the top 10 toughest exams in India.
 Brace yourself!